duh-rpc/duh.go/docs/why-not-grpc.md

 not as great as is assumed to be, especially in high-concurrency, low-latency scenarios.
 In fact, the entire reason this spec exists is the realization, that our standard HTTP services were outperforming our GRPC based services.

-See https://github.com/duh-rpc/duh.go-benchmarks for a comparison of DUH with GRPC in golang. (prepare yourself for a shock)
+See https://github.com/duh-rpc/duh-benchmarks.go for a comparison of DUH with GRPC in golang.

 ### GRPC and Service Mesh
 We used a service mesh at Mailgun that was incompatible with GRPC, so we had to use the client side load balancing and